rikbosch/PowerUp/Readme.markdown

 PowerUp is a build and deployment framework, written on top of Powershell and Psake.

 The philosophy of PowerUp is based on the concept of deployment through "unremarkable" zipped packages of files.
 Rooted in the xcopy deployment mindset, it simply adds the plumbing required to make one package deployable in a number of different environments.
-It also provides the framework and bundled tools to enable the configuration of Windows servers.
+It also provides the framework and some bundled tools to enable the configuration of Windows servers (ie, create websites etc).

 ## Packages

 In contrast to other types of deployment packages (msis, installshield etc), PowerUp packages are just simple zip files.
-Within these packages are the files from your solution, supporting PowerUp files (mostly PowerShell script files, cmdlets, and some 3rd party tools), and a Psake Powershell script you write (which describes what must happen during the deployment).
+Within these packages are the files from your solution, supporting PowerUp files (mostly PowerShell script files, cmdlets, and some 3rd party tools), and a few files per project to direct how the package should deploy.

 ## Settings